 The fee includes registration, tuition, examination and graduation (Please note: robes and photographs will need to be paid in addition to tuition fees).
 It does not include study materials, residential accommodation, meals or travel.
 For information on living costs see the University's cost of living pages.

-WBS Scholarships of up to 50% towards tuition fees are offered to applicants with an outstanding academic background.
+WBS Scholarships of up to 50% towards tuition fees are offered to the most talented candidates from across the globe.
 All suitable applicants to the MSc will be considered for these scholarships at the time they apply.

 University of Warwick students (progressing directly from undergraduate study at Warwick) who are offered a place with WBS will receive a 25% scholarship (with 10% of this scholarship coming from the Warwick Alumni Discount Scheme), with outstanding students receiving up to 50% in total.